ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-standalone-vsi.md

 {: #terraform-sap-ase-sybase-vsi-prerequisites}
 {: terraform}

-A deployment server (bastion server) deployed by using the automation solution [Automate SAP bastion server – SAP media storage repository](https://test.cloud.ibm.com/docs/sap?topic=sap-sap-bastion-server), should exist in the same VPC and same region.
+A deployment server (bastion server) deployed by using the automation solution [Automate SAP bastion server – SAP media storage repository](https://test.cloud.ibm.com/docs/sap?topic=sap-sap-bastion-server), must exist in the same VPC and same region.
 This should have the same subnet and security group that is configured for the SAP system VSI.

 ## What is created
 {: #terraform-sap-ase-sybase-vsi-created}